iangow/wrds_pg/audit/readme.md

 - Comment Threading (`feed40_comment_letter_threads`)
 - Transfer Agents (`feed41_transfer_agents`)

-In each case, the MCCGR database includes a table with the same name, but in general, we do not include *all* variables provided in the WRDS version of the table.
+In each case, the local database includes a table with the same name, but in general, we do not include *all* variables provided in the WRDS version of the table.
 A detailed discussion of the changes we make is given in the next section.